 - 10. Our responsibilities as independent auditor are established by the 1973 Act for local government, and the Code of Audit Practice, and guided by the auditing profession's ethical guidance. - 11.
-Auditors in the public sector give an independent opinion on the financial statements.
+Auditors in the public sector give an independent opinion on the financial statements and other specified information accompanying the financial statements.
 We also review and report on the arrangements within the audited body to manage its performance, regularity and use of resources.
 In doing this, we aim to support improvement and accountability.